 The sparkle factor of a diamond engagement ring contributes to the significance.
 After all, there is something magical about seeing your diamond dance in the moonlight and sparkle like the sun.

-It can be mesmerizing to watch how your diamond engagement ring plays with the light.
+Watching how your diamond engagement ring plays with the light can be mesmerizing.
 And I've seen a lot of women just sitting there moving their fingers and enjoying how their diamond sparkles.

 For this reason, the sparkle factor of the diamond should be your primary concern.
-Although that may be true, it seems like most people focus more on carat weight, color, and clarity.
+Although that may be true, most people focus more on carat weight, color, and clarity.

 However, the slight differences in those characteristics are not likely visible from across the dinner table.
-Whereas the sparkle factor of her diamond engagement ring will show up from across the room.
-Obviously, that's why light performance should be your primary focus.
+In contrast, the sparkle factor of your fiance's diamond engagement ring will show up from across the room.

 Something Borrowed, Something Blue:

-Consequently, diamond light performance is a matter of proportions and optical precision, nothing more, and nothing less.
+Consequently, diamond light performance is a matter of proportions and optical precision, nothing more and nothing less.
 The value of a baby blue box is a matter of perception.

 Taking Performance to the Next Level: